 }

-The main advantage of the method is that it allows us great flexibility in the process since we control it manually.
-For example, we can use the values to take actions without having to wait for the entire array.
+The biggest advantage of this method is that it allows us great flexibility in the process since we control it manually.
+For example, we can use the values to perform actions without having to wait for the entire array.

-However, in general, it is not something we are going to miss.
-Normally we want to work with a fixed frame, that is, we do not want to take action until we have chosen the complete array.
+However, in general, this is not something we will miss.
+Normally we want to work with fixed frames, meaning we don’t want to perform actions until we have received the entire array.

 const size_t dataLength = 10;